jhsware/create-inferno-app-experimental/docusaurus/docs/available-scripts.md

 ## `npm run build`

 Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles Inferno in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.
 If necessary, classnames and function names can be enabled for profiling purposes.
 See the [production build](production-build.md) section for more information.